Whole30 Taco Seasoning {Paleo, Keto, Whole30}

 It will stay fresh in an air-tight container (I use a mason jar) for up to six months.
 It will lose some potency after that time but will still be safe to eat.

-Personal preference – I don’t usually add any at all.
-But my husband is a fan of water or broth (related: how to make chicken bone broth) and so we’ll add about 2 tbsp to the meat when we add the seasoning.
+This is personal preference – I don’t usually add any at all.
+But my husband is a fan of water or broth and so we’ll add about 2 tbsp of liquid per pound of meat when we add the seasoning.

 Pro Tips/Recipe Notes

-- Chili powder flavor and intensity can mean very different things throughout the world.
-In some countries, chili powder is what we would call cayenne pepper (which is very hot!).
+• Chili powder flavor and intensity can mean very different things throughout the world.
+In some countries, chili powder is what we would call cayenne pepper (which is very hot!) in the states.
 I used a mild chili powder in this recipe.

-- Vegetarian or Vegan?
+• Vegetarian or Vegan?
 Check out these Sheet pan Cauliflower Tacos With Halloumi and Black Beans.
-Not Whole30 or Paleo, but man they’re so good!

 WEIGHT WATCHERS POINTS